 This will increase user engagement, let more target customers know about your brand from the ads, and lead to more sales.

-As you keep making adjustments and changes to your shopping ads, you need to track how they are performing.
+As you keep making adjustments and changes to your shopping ads, you need to track their performance.

-You may increase your bid budget for your CPC but that is not a guarantee your conversion will increase.
+You may increase your bid budget for your CPC, but that does not guarantee your conversion will increase.